veeto

 Key Takeaways

-• Requires employers to provide up to 5 unpaid days off for immigration-related appointments and proceedings.
+• Requires employers to provide up to 5 unpaid days annually for employees to attend immigration-related proceedings.

 • Mandates reinstatement of employees terminated for work authorization issues if documentation provided within 12 months.

-• Applies to public and private employers with more than 25 employees.
+• Applies to public and private employers with more than 25 employees until the law sunsets in 2029.

 Summary

-Assembly Member Ortega's workplace immigration protection measure establishes new requirements for California employers to accommodate employees managing immigration proceedings and documentation issues.
-The legislation requires employers with more than 25 employees to provide up to five unpaid working days for staff to attend immigration-related appointments, interviews, legal proceedings, or other mandatory meetings concerning their immigration or work authorization status.
+Assembly Member Ortega's employment protection measure establishes new requirements for California employers regarding workers facing immigration-related proceedings, creating a framework for unpaid leave and job reinstatement rights.
+The legislation requires employers with more than 25 employees to provide up to five unpaid working days annually for employees to attend immigration-related appointments, interviews, legal proceedings, or other mandatory meetings concerning their immigration or work authorization status.

 Key Dates